The aims of the Art and Design Curriculum at Clifford Bridge Academy are:

 Delivering the Art and Design Curriculum at Clifford Bridge Academy:

-Art and Design forms a central part of the Early Years curriculum, where children’s early skills in different art techniques are nurtured and developed.
-Children use collage, paint, crayons, chalk and clay to create art and spend time talking about their artwork and designs.
+Art and Design form a central part of the Early Years curriculum, where children’s early skills in different art techniques are nurtured and developed.
+Children use collage, paint, crayons and clay to create art and spend time talking about their artwork and designs.

 - 3D Art